noinoiexists/Bit-Flip-Cipher/README.md

 sudo make install
 ```

 This will compile the binary and install it in `/usr/local/bin/`.
 It can be run as `bflip`.
+If you wish to install another version instead, you can download the respective `.zip` file from the [Releases](https://github.com/noinoiexists/Bit-Flip-Cipher/releases) page.

 ## Usage